core-wg/core-problem-details/draft-ietf-core-problem-details.md

 * "detail" (text) - A human-readable explanation specific to this occurrence of the problem.
 * "instance" (uri) - A URI reference that identifies the specific occurrence of the problem.
 It may or may not yield further information if dereferenced.

 Consumers MUST use "type" as primary identifiers for the problem type; the "title" string is advisory and included only for consumers who are not aware of the semantics of the "type" value.
+An initial set of "type"s and corresponding "title"s is defined in {{sec-response-code-types}}.

 The "detail" member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.
 Consumers SHOULD NOT parse the "detail" member for information; extensions (see {{sec-new-attributes}}) are more suitable and less error-prone ways to obtain such information.